 infer Function

 Summary

-Runs the forward chaini ing inferencing engine.
+Runs the forward chain ning inferencing engine.

 Package

 kw

-Signature
+Signature Signature

-infer &key contexts => cycle-count
+infer &amp;key contexts =&gt; cycle-count

 Arguments

 contexts↓ A list of context names, default to (default-context).

 Values

 cycle-count↓ An integer.

 Description

 The function infer runs the forward chaining inference engine in the current inferencing state, with contexts as the initial agenda.
 The first rules to fire will be from the first context listed in contexts until control is passed on.